Hawaii Background Check

 - Department of Health for direct contact for positions

-- Companies with security guards who are armed
+- Companies with armed security guards

 - Services for people with disabilities.